hackclub/hackclub/workshops/weather_app/README.md

 Developers use APIs to make their jobs more efficient by reusing code and only changing the part that is relevant to the process they want to improve.

-For this project, we would be using a weather API which is given by [OpenWeather](https://openweathermap.org/api).
+For this project, we will be using a weather API which is given by [OpenWeather](https://openweathermap.org/api).

 To start with, you will have to create an account on OpenWeather to generate an API key for yourself.

 ![login](https://cloud-dk4z6apbz.vercel.app/0login.gif)

-After you have registered head over to the [API](https://openweathermap.org/api) section.
+After you have registered, head over to the [API](https://openweathermap.org/api) section.

-We would be using the `Current Weather Data` API.
+We will be using the `Current Weather Data` API.
 Subscribe to the API and after that, you will receive the key in your [profile](https://home.openweathermap.org/api_keys).

 ![api_key](https://cloud-1uiy34o6d.vercel.app/0api_key.gif)